 Sean K. Ellis, whose conviction for the 1993 murder of Boston Detective John J. Mulligan was overturned in Suffolk Superior Court on May 5, 2015, was released on June 3, 2015, on $50,000 bail and the condition that he wear a GPS monitoring device.

 Convicted in 1995 at his third trial, after two mistrials due to hung juries, Ellis has always maintained his innocence.
-Judge Carol S. Ball, in granting his retrial motion, ruled that "justice was not done" in his case, given the taint of three corrupt detectives who played key roles in the homicide investigation, and the failure of prosecutors to disclose and investigate substantive leads.
+Judge Carol S. Ball, in granting his retrial motion, ruled that "justice was not done" in his case, due to the taint of three corrupt detectives who played key roles in the homicide investigation and the failure of prosecutors to disclose and investigate substantive leads.

 Ellis, now 41, has been incarcerated for nearly 22 years.
 While in prison he became certified as a paralegal and received training as a peer counselor of at-risk youth.